clementval/cscs_scripts/README.md

-# cscs_scripts
+# HPC scripts
-My personal scripts on CSCS machines to test various things
+Various scripts used on some HPC machines at CSCS or ECMWF.